IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Prismic Banshee has a stronger manually summoned version after Luminite Wraith is defeated you can fight for double loot, the boss in general has undergone a couple of changes

--Config option to disable Drowning Presence/Snowfrosted outside of boss fights
+-New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights

--Resprites, enjoy a far better looking Jackpot with glowing coins!
+-Various Resprites, added missing sprites, and smaller improvements; enjoy a far better looking Jackpot with glowing coins!

 --Changed: